emigimenezj/eloquent-javascript-notes/NOTES.md

 >
 > If you want a *solid* collection of nodes, as opposed to a live one, you can convert the collection to a real array by calling `Array.from`.

-> To create element nodes, you ccan use the `document.createElement` method.
+> To create element nodes, you can use the `document.createElement` method.
 This method takes a tag name and returns a new empty node of the given type.
 > ```html
 > <blockquote id="quote">
 >   No book can ever be finished.
 While working on it we learn